niranta-life/adoc-migration-toolkit/docs/README.md

 - Use `set-http-config` to adjust timeout and retry settings
 - Check proxy configuration if behind corporate firewall
 - Verify SSL certificate validity
+- Use `set-log-level DEBUG` for detailed network debugging

 ### File Not Found
 - Ensure the output directory is set correctly with `set-output-dir`